-In the 1880s orphan Jeb Rand is raised by the Callum family on their horse ranch after his own family is killed.
-Jeb is haunted by this childhood trauma in a recurring nightmare of flashing spurs and confinement inside a trap door as his family is murdered.
+After his family is murdered in the 1880s, orphan Jeb Rand is raised by the Callum family on their nearby horse ranch.
+He remains haunted by this childhood trauma in a recurring nightmare of flashing spurs and confinement inside a trap door as his family is slaughtered.
 Widow Callum does her best to make Jeb feel loved as he is growing up, but the young man stubbornly maintains a sense of his own identity.
-While he has great affection for his foster-sister Thor, his relationship with her brother Adam is tenuous at best, especially when Jeb blames him for shooting the colt that he was riding.
-Although Mrs. Callum blames the incident on deer hunters, she is aware that the shooting was actually the attempted murder of the youngster by her brother-in-law Grant, a shadowy figure who, for vague reasons, is determined to hurt Jeb.
+While he has great affection for his foster-sister Thor, his relationship with her brother Adam is tenuous at best, especially when Jeb blames him for shooting a colt that he was riding.
+Although Mrs. Callum blames the incident on deer hunters, she is aware that the it was actually the attempted murder of the youngster by her brother-in-law Grant, a shadowy figure who, for vague reasons, is determined to harm Jeb.
 Jeb loses a coin flip with Adam, and becomes the designated family volunteer to fight in the Spanish-American War.
-Jeb returns a hero, but does not find happiness.
-Although ...
+Jeb returns a hero, but does not find happiness. ...
 Written by

 Did You Know?